m-lab/website/README.md

 ### HTML Compression

 This site enables HTML Compression for optimizing performance.
 If it is desired to not compress pages while doing development, developers can simply remove the ``layout: compress`` from the default template in the _layouts folder.
-Please ensure to re-enable compression, however, before commiting code for review.

 ## Site Structure